Skip to content

 Third-Party Integration and Support

 The config is stored in ~/.kube/config and is typically referred to as a "kubeconfig" file.
-Many other third-party tools can use this file to visualize and help you see what's going on with the cluster (for the resources you can see).
+Many other third-party tools can use this file to visualize and inspect resources you have permissions to see.
 You are welcome to explore them, but be mindful of procurement practices and who might have access to your config, as your credential is stored there.

 Next Steps#